 The "urban hazard" component of the TREQ project aimed to assess earthquake shaking hazard at an urban scale for three major urban centers in Latin America: Quito, Ecuador; Cali, Colombia, and Santiago de los Caballeros, Dominican Republic.
-The first task was to conduct a critical review of the available PSHA models covering each of the selected cities and to choose a reference PSHA/NSHM model to be used for rock and soil calculations (see more details in D2.2.1 report).
+The first task was to conduct a critical review of the available probabilistic seismic hazard assessment (PSHA) models covering each of the selected cities and to choose a reference PSHA model to be used for rock and soil calculations (see more details in the TREQ technical report "D2.2.1 Description of the compiled datasets and the selected seismic hazard models").
 For the Dominican Republic, we reviewed the following documents and products: